bioidiap/bob.learn.em/doc/guide.rst

   >>> g.variance
   array([ 0.2,  0.1])

-Once the :py:class:`xbob.learn.misc.Gaussian` has been set, you can use it to estimate the log-likelihood of an input feature vector with a matching number of dimensions:
+Once the :py:class:`bob.learn.misc.Gaussian` has been set, you can use it to estimate the log-likelihood of an input feature vector with a matching number of dimensions: